calvinbui/ansible-unifi/README.md

 # Ansible Unifi

-UniFi SDN Controller for Debian/Ubuntu within a Docker container.
+UniFi SDN Controller for Ubuntu 18.04.
 Follows the official guide from [Ubiquiti](https://help.ubnt.com/hc/en-us/articles/220066768-UniFi-How-to-Install-Update-via-APT-on-Debian-or-Ubuntu).

 This role also adds the soruces for MongoDB 3.4 as it's not available on 18.04.